microsoft/pxt-adafruit/docs/lessons/strobe-light/activity.md

 ```

-Create another for loop that will loop from 0 to 4, indicating the y-coordinates of the micro:bit instead.
+Create another for loop that will loop from 0 to 4, indicating the y-coordinates of the @boardname@ instead.
 This for loop will light each LED by column.

 ```blocks